ducky786/FastPad/README.md

 # CAD
 I Made half of the case in onshape but after facing trouble with the software I moved my progress to Fusion360!
 The case is made up of 2 3D printed parts the top and the bottom.
 They are both held together with M3x16mm screws M3x5mx4mm heatset inserts!
 I really loved how this turned out beucase it was my first time cadding and this took the most time in the whole project! very happy with the results!!!
-I didnt exactly know what to name it so I just gave it my nick name lol :)
+I didnt exactly know what to name it so I named it fast pad beucase I made it to help me be faster in productivity with shortcuts! :)

 # BOM
 * 1x xiao 2040